ChuseCubr/RM-Docket/README.md

 ## Important notes

+Times must be in a `HH:MM` 24-hour format in order to work properly (see banner or download skin for an example).

+By default, the schedule is by week (starting on Sunday) and changes per day, but this behavior can be changed.
+Just change line 357 in `schedule.lua` to fit your needs.

 I'm too small-brained to properly parse CSV files, so substitutions to certain characters must be made in order to:

 - allow Excel to save to a parsable format (no quotes), and